apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 Authentication elements provide access to remote repositories.
 Every authentication definition is added globally.
-The tasks choose the definition by the `servers` attribute.
+The tasks choose the definition in the `servers` attribute.
 If you do not set this attribute, the authentication must be referenced explicitly.

 ```xml